cjenco02/cdt-red/README.md

 -Customizable IP address and port to suit your testing environment

 # Usage
--Open Persistence.ps1 in your favorite text editor
+-Open persist.ps1 in your favorite text editor

--Update the variable $payloadPath with the full path to your payload executable (e.g., C:\RedTeam\ReverseShellPayload.exe)
+-Update the variable $payloadPath with the full path to your payload executable (e.g., C:\path\to\payload.exe)

 -Optionally, change the $entryName to a custom name